 There are two forms of staking nodes: nodes who use MySTASH and nodes who use AlgoDASH.

-The two staking flavors provide the same operation, except that in two transactions instead of one, staking nodes are able to invest the full currency of the stated currency.
+The two flavors of staking include the same process, except that staking nodes can spend the full currency of the specified currency in two transactions instead of one.
 The advantage to this method is that you can use your DASH to send to your friends for free, but only for sending to certain friends, so if you want to send them DASH to spend, they will have to pay a fee of the coin they want to spend to the staking nodes to get DASH.

-The disadvantage to staking is that, if you want to send a large amount of DASH to a friend, you must wait for one or more confirmations.
+The downside of staking is that if you wish to give a huge amount of DASH to a mate, you must wait for one or more confirmations.
 This means that if you want to send your friend DASH in the future, you will have to wait for several days or weeks for your friend to get enough DASH for a transactions.

 The most common staking method is known as MySTASH.
-Users can send DASH to a list of nodes, and then tell the nodes to spend the DASH.
+Users will send DASH to a list of nodes and then inform the nodes that DASH should be spent.
 This is the only staking mechanism that requires user confirmation.
-MystASH staking is similar to mystash except that you must also send DASH to a list of nodes as well as to a specific address.
+MystASH staking is identical to mystash, except that both a list of nodes and a particular address must also be submitted DASH.
 This is the only staking mechanism that requires user confirmation.

 It is possible to get additional DASH for spending by buying DASH tokens known as DASHfunds.

-With staking, when a confirmation of a MySTASH transaction is obtained, a staker is awarded Sprint.
+With staking, a staker is rewarded DASH when a confirmation of a MySTASH transaction is received.
 If a confirmation is obtained in this case, then you get DASH.
 If you do not get acknowledgement, so you do not receive Sprint.
 If no confirmations are received, the reward is considered to be zero, and a DASH is instead added to the tip structure of the next block.

-Staking is permanent as well.
+Staking is also irreversible.
 If a staker is blocked by a node, then the staker can reject the transaction.
 If the block is not checked within 60 seconds, then a broadcast transaction is broadcast to all available staking nodes, which means that the staker becomes aware that his transaction has not been accepted.
 The consequence of this action is that the staker loses every DASH reward he has won.

 If a staker is unable to broadcast a transaction within 60 seconds, he can ask the remaining nodes in the network to send him a message, specifying a date and time at which the staker is required to send him a confirming transaction.
-Any block containing a staker-specific transaction that must be mined before that time by all available staking nodes becomes a potential block, which is referred to as a confirmator.
+Any block that contains a staker-specific transaction that needs to be mined by all available staking nodes before that time becomes a future block, and is called a confirmator.
 In this case, the block is mined by staking nodes that do not yet know about the staker.

-The staker’s DASH is applied to the tip structure of the block as the confirmator block is mined.
+When the confirmator block is mined, the staker’s DASH is added to the tip structure of the block.
 Then, the staker can again send a message to any staking node that needs to confirm the staker’s transaction.
-If this network does not reach the 90-second deadline, then the staker must declare the transaction invalid, which is equivalent to broadcasting the transaction to all staking nodes.
+If this network does not meet a deadline of 90 seconds, the transaction must be declared invalid by the staker, which is equal to sending the transaction to all the staking nodes.

 How does Dash vary from Bitcoin?

-The distinction between Dash and Bitcoin is the coin’s property, making it stronger than Bitcoin.
-In contrast to Bitcoin, which remains highly based on a private key, Dash has implemented an open-source architecture that gives it a greater degree of anonymity.
+The difference between Dash and Bitcoin is the property of the coin which makes it better than Bitcoin.
+Dash has adopted an open-source design which grants it a higher level of privacy compared to Bitcoin which remains heavily dependent on a private key.
 Dash has also launched a “Supernode system.”
-This allows those who run nodes to reward those who give the network useful assistance.
+This incentivizes those who run nodes to reward those who provide valuable support for the network.

 Using the Dash Supernode system means that there are a number of nodes who act as special mint nodes which are all capable of validating blocks of transactions on the network.

-The first step in converting to Dash is to create an account which allows you to send and receive transactions.
+Creating an account that helps you to send and receive transactions is the first step in switching to Dash.
 The easiest way to send funds is to set up a “wallet” for it.

 Dash wallets are similar to traditional wallets, but there is no need to keep a new copy of the blockchain which is constantly growing and is not compatible with the systems you use for Bitcoin.